Data-to-Insight-Center/patra-toolkit/README.md

 ## About The Project

-The **Patra Model Card toolkit** is designed to simplify and accelerate the creation of model cards by automating the addition of essential descriptive information about machine learning models.
-This toolkit streamlines the integration of standardized details through a schema that captures key characteristics of machine learning models.
+The **Patra Model Card toolkit** is designed to simplify and accelerate the creation of AI/ML model cards by automating the addition of essential descriptive information about AI/ML models.
+The toolkit streamlines the integration of standardized details through a schema that captures key characteristics of AI/ML models.

 With a semi-automated pipeline, the toolkit reduces the time and effort required to develop model cards by populating a set of descriptive fields independently, with no need for user input.
 These fields include fairness metrics and explainability information, generated via automated scanners and directly added to the model card.

+The copyright to the Patra Model Card toolkit is held by the Indiana University Board of Trustees.

 ## Usage
 #### Notebook Examples